microsoft/MSIX-PackageSupportFramework/readme.txt

 2. Add a project containing your classic Win32 target app requiring app-compat fixups
 3. Add a Visual C++ | Windows Desktop | DLL project for your fixup logic
    a.
 Add a reference to the PSF nuget package, to enable building with the PSF SDK
    b.
-Implement your fixup shim logic
+Implement your fixup logic
 4. Add a Visual C++ | General | Empty project for your application entry point
    a.
 Add a PSF nuget package reference, to supply PSF redistributables
    b.
 Add a project reference to your fixup DLL project(s), to include in the package
    c.
 Right-click the fixup DLL project reference node and open the property page
    d.
 Set the Copy Local property to True, and both Library Dependency properties to False
    e.
 Right-click the project node and open the property page
    f.
-Under General, set the Target Name to ShimLauncher32 (Win32) and ShimLauncher64 (x64)
+Under General, set the Target Name to PsfLauncher32 (Win32) and PsfLauncher64 (x64)
 5. Add a Visual C++ | Windows Universal | Windows Application Packaging project
    a.
 Add application references to both your target app (2) and the PSF redist (4)
    b.
 Right-click the PSF redist project and set it as the app entry point